4ur1X/GlobeQuiz/README.md

 Welcome to my first app made using Flutter that quizzes you based on country flags.

-Learning by making projects to keep help myself stay motivated and excited!
+Learning by making projects to keep myself stay motivated and excited!

 Below you can see the screenshots of my first day coding :)